oddlid/nagioscfg/README.md

-# nagios-config - A library for handling Nagios configuration data
+# nagioscfg - A library for handling Nagios configuration data